Cyclotron Institute TAMU - Radiation Effects Testing Facility

 Desktop or in another folder

 of your choice.
-The program should run on any Windows operating system that has Notepad and Internet Explorer installed.
+The program should run as intended on any Windows operating system that features Notepad text editor and a web browser.

 The screen resolution should be at least 1024 pixels × 768 pixels.
 Response from the Facility

 The program can be completely removed from the host computer by deleting the folder in which it is installed.